Marine Weather Information

 - The marine forecast includes the technical synopsis and the outlook for several days.

-- A chart showing the marine forecast areas is provided below.
+- A chart showing the marine forecast areas is provided at the bottom of this page.

-- Reception may be poor or impossible in many of the sheltered harbours and anchorages around our coastline, as only transmitters located at Cape North, Port Caledonia (Glace Bay), and Montague (PE) serve Cape Breton.
+- Reception may be poor or impossible in many of the sheltered harbours and anchorages around our coast; only transmitters at Cape North (Ch‑83B), Port Caledonia, Glace Bay (Ch‑21B), Fox Island (Ch‑21B) and Montague, PE (Ch‑21B) serve Cape Breton.

-Cruisers with single sideband (SSB) radio may take advantage of the MF‑SSB broadcasts from CCGR.
+Cruisers with single sideband (SSB) radio can take advantage of the MF‑SSB broadcasts from CCG.
 In some well-protected anchorages these broadcasts may be your only source of weather information.
 The forecasts include a technical synopsis and the marine outlook for several days, and cover a wider area than VHF Weatheradio.
-The broadcasts give the forecast in the predominant language (English or French) of the area first, followed by the other language, before the Notices to Shipping and Notices to Fish Harvesters.
+The forecasts are in the predominant language (English/French) of the area first, followed by the other language, and before Navigational WarningsFormerly called Notices to Shipping (NOTSHIPs)ⓘ (NAVWARNs) and Notices to Fish Harvesters.
 The table below provides information on these broadcasts, and indicates if they give information for the marine areas bordering Cape Breton Island (Cabot Strait, Forchu, Gulf-Magdalen, and Northumberland Strait).
 Transmission is on upper sideband.
 Each station transmits only four times per day.

 |MF WEATHER BROADCAST – ATLANTIC CANADA|